carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 For simplicity, in the rest of the course we will use the terms "word" and "token" interchangeably, but as we just saw they do not always have the same granularity.
 Originally the concept of token comprised dictionary words, numeric symbols and punctuation.
 Nowadays, tokenization has also evolved and became an optimization task on its own (How can we segment text in a way that neural networks learn optimally from text?).
 Tokenizers always allow to "reconstruct back" tokens to human-readable words even if internally they split the text differently, hence we can afford to use them as synonyms.
 If you are curious, you can visualize how different state-of-the-art tokenizers work [here](https://tiktokenizer.vercel.app/)
 :::

-Finally, we will start to working with text data!
 Let's open a file, read it into a string and split it by spaces.
 We will print the original text and the list of "words" to see how they look:

 ``` python
 with open("text1_clean.txt") as f: